- Progressive Peak body for Dementia

 - Attractive salary packaging options available

-Reporting directly to the State Manager, Client Services you will also be responsible for:
+Reporting directly to the Client Services Team Leader you will also be responsible for:

-- Providing support with referrals to diagnostic, health and community support services by utilising local referral systems and supporting clients to navigate the aged care and disability systems as appropriate
+- Providing support to navigate aged care and disability systems as appropriate

 - Documenting all client activity and other appropriate information in line with professional and legal standards.

 To be successful in this role you will be a team player, show an absolute commitment to the delivery of high quality dementia services and support and meet the key selection criteria outlined below.

 - Knowledge and understanding of the impacts of dementia for individuals, carers and their support networks

 - Empathic approach and the ability to quickly build rapport with a diverse range of clients

 - The ability to work with clients in a goal-directed way, develop care plans and implement practical strategies for clients, problem solve and enable positive outcomes

 - Knowledge and experience of group facilitation and group dynamics

 - Excellent verbal, interpersonal and written communication skills, including the use of active listening and reflective questioning